We are Horse Warriors™

 How does it happen?

 Each student gets a horse during the summer months of the program.
 Groups are small and intimate, with personal and emotional safety maintained at all times.
-HW students meet one full day a week throughout the summer.
 Riding and horsemanship skills are taught progressively in an arena, and when students are safe and comfortable with their horses, we ride out on the trail.
 Days are spent (rain or shine) out in the backcountry.

 Journaling is a key component of the program.
 All students receive instruction in art and creative writing; everyone has solo time during the lunch break for working in their journals and reflecting.
 After journaling, we have time for optional sharing of our work and observations with the group.
 Then we continue with our riding throughout the afternoon.